Think WEL before you vote! Interested in joining one of our voter education sessions?

 We discussed the reasons why women lacked voicing their opinions with their votes, and expressed concerns of women’s welfare.
 Some reasons included; the lack of interests in politics, feeling oppressed by the patriarchal members of family to vote whoever they told to vote, and lack of time and resources to understand who they should be voting for.

 Another element for women’s disempowerment is the language and cultural barrier.
 Many migrant women move to Australia with very little understand of English, and minimal incentives to access and research information about the elections.
 Most of these women rely on their male partners or their father to make decisions about voting.

 A day after the state election, there was a thread on a Facebook mother’s group, asking “Who did you vote for?”
 The thread starter preconditioned people to be respectful and to not attack individuals.
 A few members replied they just turned up, marked their name off and didn’t put down any numbers.
 Some women find elections too complicated and overwhelming.
 Some responded they couldn’t be bothered because they didn’t care who won.
 That is a worry.
 People feel either they are too disappointed about the government to vote or they are comfortable and content, hence they do not need to worry about the policies.

 With the upcoming federal election, it is a citizen’s responsibility to do research and be concerned about their surroundings.
 Even if you are already in the most privileged position, caring for the disadvantaged is the basis of humanity.

 It’s good to say, I have gained so much information about the election and where to seek assistance.
 I'd certainly share what I learnt from my session with WEL with anyone I know!

-If you would like to contribute to our Federal Election appeal to help us reach more women and continue our work on these voter education sessions, please visit this page - WEL's Federal Election Appeal.
+If you would like to contribute to help us reach more women and continue our work on these voter education sessions, please visit this page - Making Women Count.